francescoo22/masters-thesis/chapters/3-Related-Work.typ

 @An-Entente-Cordiale

 === Rust
-// AIG
+// TODO: write it based on the content of the paper

+Rust @Rust and its "Shared XOR Mutable" principle.
-// TODO: write it based on the content of the paper Rust @Rust is a programming language that prioritizes safety and performance, offering some unique tools for managing memory.
+// Rust @Rust is a programming language that prioritizes safety and performance, offering some unique tools for managing memory.
 One of its principles is the "Shared XOR Mutable" rule, which maintains that any given piece of data can either have any number of readers or exactly one writer at any given time.
 This principle is key in preventing data races, as it ensures safe concurrency.
 With this principle, Rust provides the advantages of thread safety without necessitating a garbage collector, delivering an optimal balance between performance and security.

 === Swift